DSchroer/schroer.ca/source/_posts/racket-handin.md

 ## Retrieve User Info

 Retrieving user info will return values that match the user fields retrieved by the previous command.
 In order to get this command to execute correctly the connection must be authenticated.
-It is a single command of ***retrieve-user-info*** sent to the server.
+It is a single command of ***get-user-info*** sent to the server.

 ### Client:
 ```
-retrieve-user-info\n
+get-user-info\n
 ```

 ### Server: